COVID vaccine: EU regulators approve Johnson & Johnson shot | DW | 11.03.2021

 The vaccine follows a traditional vaccination approach, using a common cold virus to introduce coronavirus proteins into the body and thus produce an immune response.

-This also means that unlike the BioNTech-Pfizer vaccine, it does not need to be held at ultra-low temperatures, meaning it can be used in more rural areas.
+This also means that unlike the BioNTech-Pfizer vaccine, the J&J vaccine does not need to be stored at ultra-low temperatures and can be used in areas without access to special refrigerators.

-The jab was already authorized for emergency use in the US.
+The jab has already been authorized for emergency use in the US.
 Bahrain was the first country to grant it approval.

 The New Jersey-based company is also seeking approval from the World Health Organization.
 The requirement for just one dose makes it a suitable candidate for largescale, global use.